syncthing/docs/users/faq-parts/troubleshooting.rst

 If you see outgoing connections to odd and unexpected addresses these are most likely connections to :ref:`relay servers <Relaying>`.
 Relay servers are run by volunteers all over the world.
-They usually listen on port 443 or 22067, though this is controlled by the user running it.
+They usually listen on ports 443 or 22067, though this is controlled by the user running it.
 You can compare the address you are concernced about with `the current list of active relays
 <https://relays.syncthing.net>`__.
 Relays do not and can not see the data